 BTU is proud to hold a free monthly counseling clinic, where any East Bay* tenant may speak with a professional tenant attorney.
 Our next clinic will take place WEDNESDAY, March 20 from 3PM to 5PM via phone.
 In order to use the clinic, you must sign-up for a spot here by 11:59PM SUNDAY, March 17 (i.e. THREE days before the clinic).
 However, we only have a very limited number of spots available; priority is always given to BTU members (see below for how to join or renew your dues), followed by sign-up order.
 (Members are also told about our clinics earlier than non-members.)

-You can join BTU/pay your dues by going to our website and clicking the yellow “Donate” button in the upper-right corner.
+You can join BTU/pay your dues by going clicking the yellow “Donate” button in the upper-right corner of our website.
 Dues are a sliding scale of just $10 – $27 per year; however, those who can afford to pay more are strongly encouraged to do so.
 If you’d prefer to pay dues by cash or check (which lets BTU avoid paying a transaction fee), please email info@berkeleytenants.org to have someone come pick up your dues in-person (we’ll do so in a way that maintains proper social distancing).

 Our clinics’ tenant attorneys are unfortunately only able to assist tenants living in Alameda and Contra Costa Counties.
 If you are a tenant who lives in Solano County (or anywhere else in California), we encourage you to call Tenants Together at 888-495-8020 for counseling.